[ Develop expertise in adaptive teaching to enhance classroom effectiveness

 We would love for you to join us for this course in November.
 If you are not available for this, sign up to our newsletter to hear about the next course here.

-We are also able to offer as a bespoke model for schools.
+We are also able to offer as a bespoke model for schools, including 'train the trainer' options.
 If you would like to book a free consultation on how to implement adaptive teaching for your context, please get in touch.

 From £120